fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusAndGrafana.1.md

 Prometheus is an opensource monitoring and alerting toolkit.
 Prometheus consists of several components some of which are listed below:

 - The Prometheus server which scrapes(collects) and stores time series data based on a pull mechanism.
-- A rules engine which allows generation of Alerts based on the scraped metrices.
+- A rules engine which allows generation of Alerts based on the scraped metrics.
 - An alertmanager for handling alerts.
 - Multiple integrations for graphing and dashboarding.